top of page

 Which one should choose: private or shared shuttles vs. public buses?

-Costa Rica has an extensive bus network connecting almost every town and region, making buses one of the most popular ways for locals and tourists to travel.
+Costa Rica has an extensive bus network that connects almost every town and region, making buses one of the most popular modes of transportation for locals and tourists alike.
 While public buses are the most economical choice, private and shared shuttles offer more comfort and direct routes, especially to popular tourist destinations.
 Shuttles tend to be faster, with fewer stops along the way and are a good option if you’re traveling with a group or prefer a door-to-door service.
 However, they are significantly more expensive, often starting at $40 USD per person.

 Why choose to travel by bus?